bkono/chef-zgen/README.md

 _This section is under rapid development.
 Don't be disappointed when things have significantly deviated from this readme._

-Currently there is a single, default recipe.
+~~Currently there is a single, default recipe.~~ There are two main recipes to use.

+The first is zgen::default.
 It utilizes several attributes, listed later in the readme, to install zsh, chsh to zsh, install zgen, and create a zshrc for a set of known users.
 It is intended to be included in standard chef form: